warisdevkhan/lindon-smartcontract-exchange/Bitcash_Smart_Contract/README.md

 - 5,000,000,000,000 for Pre-Sale on DxSale

-- Any BiTCa$h that was not allocated to presale and IDCO but not sold will be permanently locked inside Reserve Vault address
+- Any X$wapp that was not allocated to presale and IDCO but not sold will be permanently locked inside Reserve Vault address

 - 200,000,000,000,000 Locked Liquidity until April 8th, 2026

 - 145,000,000,000,000 Locked in team wallet, DxSale Team Wallet Address │ DxSale Vesting Contract We initially locked this address until June 1st, 2022.
 Then the team wallet will be re-locked until February 24th, 2024.

-- The BitCa\$h we locked inside the DxSale address will be unlocked at a slow pace of 1% every 10 days for 1,000 days as demands and market conditions dictate
+- The X\$wapp we locked inside the DxSale address will be unlocked at a slow pace of 1% every 10 days for 1,000 days as demands and market conditions dictate

-- **Tx Fee:** Any transaction that involves BitCa\$h to cash or cash to BitCa\$h that is converted to Bitcoin Cash will incur nominal fee of 2% on all transfer transaction but not on any purchases from merchants.
-These transaction fees will be sent to an address where it will be converted to Bitcoin Ca\$h and BITCOIN for equal redistribution to all hold of BitCa\$h this will be permanently locked in the terms of the smart contract
+- **Tx Fee:** Any transaction that involves X\$wapp to cash or cash to X\$wapp that is converted to Bitcoin Cash will incur nominal fee of 2% on all transfer transaction but not on any purchases from merchants.
+These transaction fees will be sent to an address where it will be converted to Bitcoin Ca\$h and BITCOIN for equal redistribution to all hold of X\$wapp this will be permanently locked in the terms of the smart contract

 - Only the 120 trillion tokens that we originally sent can ever be released from the address